sirnhlamulo/curriculum_vitae/README.md

 # Responsive Online Curriculumn Vitae Builer

-### Make your network your networth with this front-end template.
+### Make your network your networth with this curriculum-vitae builder

 - Responsive Personal Website CV builder Design Using HTML CSS And JavaScript
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.